 Modality.
-Johnson University offers the M.A. in Educational Technology partly online and partly in hybrid format based on its Tennessee campus.
+Johnson University offers the M.A. in Educational Technology partly online and partly face-to-face, or totally in face-to-face format based on its Tennessee campus.
 Some of the required coursework is also taught at partner schools in the People's Republic of China.
 Students should consult the Jenzabar enrollment system to determine which courses are available at a given time, location, and modality.